Searching QCAT information

 You can submit a request:

-Once we receive your request, we will check the file's availability and whether it is subject to any non-publication orders or is covered by legislation that prevents access.
+Once your request is received, QCAT staff will check file availability and whether it is subject to any non-publication orders or is covered by legislation that prevents access.

-If the file is available and can be accessed, we will arrange an appointment for you to view the file on QCAT premises.
+If the file is available and able to accessed, QCAT staff will arrange an appointment for you to view the file on the QCAT premises.

 It is generally not possible to view the file immediately after your request.
 Making an appointment will help avoid lengthy waiting times.